aosabook/500lines/contingent/chapter.rst

 What if you now make another edit to the title at the top of the ``tutorial.rst`` file?
-You will have invalidated three output files.
+You will have invalidated *three* output files:

+1. The title at the top of ``tutorial.html`` is now out of date, so the file needs to be rebuilt.

+2. The table of contents in ``index.html`` still has the old title, so that document needs to be rebuilt.

-The change needs to be reflected at the top of ``tutorial.html`` itself, in the table of contents in ``index.rst``, and in this embedded cross reference in the first paragraph of ``api.html``.
+3. The embedded cross reference in the first paragraph of ``api.html`` still has the old chapter title, so this chapter also needs to be rebuilt.

 What does Sphinx do? ::

    writing output... [ 50%] index
    writing output...
 [100%] tutorial

+Whoops.
+Only two files were rebuilt, not three.

 Sphinx has failed to correctly rebuild your documentation.
-If you now push your HTML to the web, users will see one title in the cross reference at the top of ``api.html`` but then a different title once the link has carried them to ``tutorial.html`` itself.
+If you now push your HTML to the web, users will see the old title in the cross reference at the top of ``api.html`` but then a different title — the new one — once the link has carried them to ``tutorial.html`` itself.
 This can happen for many kinds of cross reference that Sphinx supports: chapter titles, section titles, paragraphs,